Skip to main content

 • character development

-• “However, the solid character designs with well-written backstories in the 'lores' section will only expand your imagination while playing in 'freelance mode'.”
+• “The solid character designs with well-written backstories in the 'lores' section expand your imagination while playing in 'freelance mode'.”

 • “But no story or character development is there to get in the way of your action.”

-• “The tank controls and cursor aiming system don't feel good; the cursor is tiny and feels off (you have to aim at the tile the enemy is situated on specifically rather than the enemy).
-Menus, mission selection, and briefing screens are bad, and with no voice acting or character development, nothing feels at stake.”
+• “The tank controls and cursor aiming system don't feel good; the cursor is tiny and feels off (you have to aim at the tile the enemy is on specifically rather than the enemy).
+Menus, mission selection, and briefing screens are bad, and there is no voice acting or character development, so nothing feels at stake.”

 Skip Critic Reviews